moneytree/mt-web-icons/README.md

 3. Go to https://icomoon.io/app/#/select
 4. Upload the latest `selection.json` in the `iconmoon` folder
 5. In the iconmoon web app, just upload whatever svg you want to add.
 Be sure to center it and name it properly.
-6. Generate the new web font
+6. Generate the new web font by click `Generate Font` button at bottom right corner.
 7. Download it
 8. Unzip it
 9. Copy the whole unzipped folder to update this repository,